EN

 YOUR PROFILE

-• Excellent university degree in computer science, (applied) mathematics, operations research or related field
+• Excellent university degree completed in computer science, (applied) mathematics, operations research or related field

-• Interest in algorithm design, algorithm engineering, complexity theory, or algorithmic game theory/mechanism design
+• Experience in algorithm design, algorithm analysis or algorithm engineering

 OUR OFFER

-For further information, please contact Prof. Dr. Matthias Mnich, Head of the Institute for Algorithms and Complexity, by e-mail at algo@tuhh.de
+For further information please contact Prof. Dr. Matthias Mnich, Email: algo@tuhh.de

 We value diversity, therefore all applications are welcome, regardless of gender, gender identity, ethnic origin, nationality, age, religion and belief, disability, sexual orientation and identity or social background.